 These fans are your Passive Online Audience (AKA – Ambient Fans) and they are your social media friends who are aware of you via socials. but don’t actively communicate with you and may not have ever even heard your music (yet).

-The key to converting Community 3 to Community 2 is sharing relevant information mixed in with the simple and seemly mundane.
+The key to converting Community 3 to Community 2 is sharing relevant information mixed in with the simple and seemingly mundane.

 I was once giving a guest lecture at NYU and my dear friend and colleague the professor said: “I hate all these people who just update stupid things like “COFFEE” – I mean who cares?”
-This brought on a smirk because I have created the coffee tweet on many occasions…
+This brought on a smirk because I have created the coffee post on many occasions…